addyosmani/backbone-fundamentals/chapters/03-internals.md

 var todoCid = todos.get(todo2.cid);

-// As mentioned in previous example,
-// models are passed by reference console.log(todoCid === myTodo); // true
+// As mentioned in previous example, models are passed by reference. console.log(todoCid === myTodo); // true
 ```
 #### Listening for events

 As collections represent a group of items, we can listen for `add` and `remove` events which occur when models are added to or removed from a collection.
 Here's an example: